 (d) "Renewable energy credit" means a tradable certificate of proof, certified by the commission, that one kilowatt-hour of electricity was generated by an eligible renewable energy resource.

-(e) “Biomass” means agricultural crops and agricultural wastes and residues; landfill gas; solid wood waste materials including waste pallets, crates, dunnage, manufacturing and construction wood wastes (other than pressure-treated, chemically treated or lead-painted wood wastes), and landscape or right-of-way tree trimmings; and wood and wood wastes and residues that: a) have been harvested pursuant to an approved Timber Harvest Plan prepared in accordance with the Forest Practices Act; b) have been harvested for purposes of forest fire fuel reduction or forest-stand improvement; and c) do not transport or cause the transportation of species known to harbor Sudden Oak Death (Phytophthora) from an area declared by the California Board of Forestry to be a zone of infestation to areas outside such zones of infestation.
+(e) “Biomass” means agricultural crops and agricultural wastes and residues; landfill gas; solid wood waste materials including waste pallets, crates, dunnage, manufacturing and construction wood wastes (other than pressure-treated, chemically treated or lead-painted wood wastes), and landscape or right-of-way tree trimmings; and wood and wood wastes and residues that: a) have been harvested pursuant to an approved Timber Harvest Plan prepared in accordance with the Forest Practices Act; b) have been harvested for purposes of forest fire fuel reduction or forest-stand improvement; and c) do not transport or cause the transportation of species known to harbor insect or disease pests outside zones of infestation or current quarantine zones as identified by the Department of Food and Agriculture and the California Board of Forestry.

 (f) "Retail Seller" means an entity engaged in the retail sale or provision of electricity to end-use customers, including, but not limited to, any of the following: